vic-cieslak/portfolio-income-manager/PROGRESS.md

 ## 3. sometimes income wont be paid. we need an ability to mark it as such so its not included into the portfolio, OR it should be marked 'not-paid' as default and after I mark it as paid its included in the portfolio.

-## 4. Track expenses
-- Create a new 'expenses' app (similar structure to the income app)
-- Implement models for Expense and ExpenseCategory
-- Create views for CRUD operations on expenses
-- Add templates for expense management
-- Integrate expense data into existing dashboards and reports

 ## 5. Improve cryptocurrency fetching - DONE ?
 There are some issue at startup sometimes
 - Modify portfolio/services.py to optimize API calls to CoinGecko